stevenferrer/plet/README.md

 ## Plet

 Plet is a simple template package for web apps.
-Plet wraps html/template and provides helper functions to make html/template easy to manage and use.
+Plet wraps `html/template` and provides helper functions.

 ## Terminologies

 __Layout__: layout templates serves as base for content templates.

 __Content__: content templates is where you define the sections of your templates.

 ## Basic Usage